 The difficulty arises from the fact that the committee has singled out Enron for intense scrutiny when, according to the California ISO consultant’s own calculations, the alleged “overcharges” attributable to Enron represent four-tenths of one percent of the total alleged “overcharges.”
 That is, of the $8.9 billion in alleged overcharges claimed by the ISO, the ISO only attributes $39 million of the total to Enron.
+Even more, during the time periods at issue, Enron bought more power in California’s spot market than it sold into that market.
+Assuming refunds are owed to buyers from those markets, Enron would likely be a net recipient of refunds.

 It is exceedingly difficult to understand how the Committee can justify concentrating an “investigation” into wholesale power markets on a single market participant who, by California’s own assessment, is alleged to have only contributed to 0.4% of the potential overcharges.
 As the committee is aware, Enron strongly disagrees with the ISO consultant’s calculations, since those calculations are mired in numerous faulty assumptions and “what if” calculations that either ignore or distort the facts.
-In addition, there is no legal basis for any refunds prior to FERC’s October 2, 2000 order.
+In addition, there is no legal basis for any refunds in the absence of specific fact based findings of unlawful exercise of market power.

 According to numerous press accounts, FERC ALJ Wagner, who presided over the settlement discussions in Washington D.C., appears to agree that the ISO methodology is fatally flawed.
 Reportedly, ALJ Wagner will recommend that the Federal Energy Regulatory Commission reject the ISO’s methodology in favor of an alternative approach.
-That approach will, by these same accounts, result in approximately $1 billion of “overcharges” for the Commission to consider—an amount barely greater than one-tenth of the number concocted by the ISO.
+That approach will, by these same accounts, result in perhaps as much as $1 billion of “overcharges” for the Commission to consider—an amount barely greater than one-tenth of the number concocted by the ISO.

-When the $39 million figure erroneously attributed to Enron by the ISO is adjusted to reflect the substantially lower figure resulting from ALJ Wagner’s recommended methodology, the “overcharge” alleged by the ISO to be attributable to Enron is effectively negligible.
+When the $39 million figure erroneously attributed to Enron by the ISO is adjusted to reflect the substantially lower figure resulting from ALJ Wagner’s recommended methodology, the “overcharge” alleged by the ISO to be attributable to Enron is effectively negligible and, again, more than offset by refunds likely owed to Enron.

 In light of these facts, it is exceedingly difficult to understand why, when measured against any equitable standard, the Committee has so disproportionately singled out Enron as the focus of its investigation.

 According to the ISO’s own calculations, the aggregate “overcharges” attributable to government, or “nonjurisdictional,” generators and marketers within California and in neighboring states are more than 100 times greater than those allegedly attributable to Enron by the ISO. [[Folks: I got the “more than 100” conclusion from data in the Ose letter.
 There it says that jurisdictional generators are $4.7b of the $8.9b.
 Therefore, $8.9b - $4.7b = $4.2b.
-Then, $4.2b/$39mm (enron’s share) = 107.7.
+Then, $4.2b/$39mm (Enron’s share) = 107.7.
 I’m assuming that all of the $4.2b attributable to “nonjurisdictional” refers to “government” entities.
 If I’m wrong, then we’ll need to modify/eliminate the “100 times” claim.]]
 In addition, information recently released by California’s Department of Water Resources demonstrates that municipal entities in California charged prices for power that were in some cases almost twice as high as the prices charged by Enron.
 Yet, remarkably, the committee has inexplicably chosen not to include these market participants in its investigations.